ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 the fly.

-The pseudocode shown above is an example of that approximation, relying on a random number generator to effectively produce a number between 0 and 99, inclusive.
+The pseudocode shown above is an example of that approximation, relying on a random number generator to effectively produce a whole number between 0 and 99, inclusive.
 If that number is less than the value of the "pct" tag, then a message producing a DMARC "fail" result will be subject to the DMARC policy in question; if not, it will be subject to the lesser policy.
-Over time and given enough iterations of the pseudocode, this should produce a roughly uniform distribution of all values across the range.
-However, mathematics teaches us that this roughly uniform distribution cannot be guaranteed to produce the desired result.
+Over time and given enough iterations of the pseudocode, this should produce a roughly uniform distribution of all values across the range, which we will refer to going forward as "the pool".
+However, mathematics teaches us that the pool cannot be guaranteed to produce the desired result.

-This kind of sampling is known in mathematics as a Binomial Distribution, and it can be expressed by the following function, known as a probability mass function (PMF):
+The sampling done to honor the "pct" tag is known in mathematics as a Binomial Distribution, where a number of independent samples of the pool are taken, with each one having the same probability of producing a number that is less than the value of the "pct" tag.
+A Binomial Distribution is expressed by the following function, known as a probability mass function (PMF):

 ~~~
               n!         x          n-x